This glossary provides definitions of data items presented on the Sexual offending dashboard.

 Non-penetrative sexual conduct

-Non-penetrative sexual conduct includes a range of behaviours involving sexual physical contact without penetration.
+Non-penetrative sexual conduct includes a range of other behaviours involving nonconsensual sexual physical contact without penetration.
 These refer broadly to conduct of a sexual nature, including sexualised touching or touching of the genitalia, and sexual behaviours or gestures in the presence of a victim.

 Offence type